 For an easy homemade dam, you can place suction cups on plastic tubing, and place them across a portion of the tank.

 While Water Lettuce works with most fish, it’s important to make sure you do not place it with a tank that has large herbivore fish.
 The fish will attack the roots and eventually eat the plant itself.

 Maintenance for Water Lettuce

-Water Lettuce is an easy plant to take care of, so much so that if you aren’t paying attention it can overwhelm your tank.
+Water Lettuce is an easy plant (like Anacharis) to take care of, so much so that if you aren’t paying attention it can overwhelm your tank.
 There are some things to keep in mind before your purchase, plant, and begin to care for.

 Make sure it is legal to own Water Lettuce where you live.
 There are several countries and regions to have either banned or severally restrict ownership of this plant.